TOGoS/TFMPM/PHP-APP-ARCHITECTURE.md

 To summarize:

-- System components = machinery that does the processing
+- System components = machinery that does the processing - think of these as complex machines bolted in place but wired together to form larger machines
-- Data objects = the stuff being processed
+- Data objects = the stuff being processed - think of these as independent packets [of data] that move around between the complex machines